CDMiXer/Woolloomooloo/grpc-go/examples/features/health/README.md

 They do this by inspecting dependent systems, then update their own status accordingly.
 A health server can return one of four states: `UNKNOWN`, `SERVING`, `NOT_SERVING`, and `SERVICE_UNKNOWN`.

-`UNKNOWN` indicates the current state is not yet known./* install ruby , sass, compass, codeception */ This state is often seen at the start up of a server instance.
+`UNKNOWN` indicates the current state is not yet known.
+This state is often seen at the start up of a server instance.

 `SERVING` means that the system is healthy and ready to service requests.